 Navigation Software Spine & Trauma

-Now, more than ever, it acts as a central data hub as it seamlessly switches between applications, a feature that is particularly important for a robotic workflow using Cirq and/or Loop-X.
+Now, more than ever, Spine & Trauma navigation software acts as a central data hub as it seamlessly switches between applications, which is particularly important for robotic workflows using Cirq and/or Loop-X.

-Navigation support in spine is well-established and applicable to a broad range of indications, such as cervical fusion, complex deformity correction, tumor removal and trauma.
+Navigation support in spine is well-established and is ideal for a broad range of indications, such as cervical fusion, complex deformity correction, tumor removal and trauma.

 More Accuracy, Less Radiation